Dhanga: Military conquests

 The Khajuraho inscription claims that the rulers of Kosala, Kratha (part of Vidarbha region), Kuntala, and Simhala listened humbly to his officers' commands.
 It also claims that the wives of the kings of Andhra, Anga, Kanchi and Raḍha resided in his prisons as a result of his success in wars.
 These appear to be eulogistic exaggerations by a court poet, but suggest that Dhanga did undertake extensive military campaigns.

-Dhanga Varman's claims of military success in eastern India (Anga and Raḍha) may not be without basis.
+Dhanga's claims of military success in eastern India (Anga and Raḍha) may not be without basis.
 The Pala Empire had been declining after declarations of independence by the Kambojas and the Chandras.
-The king of Anga defeated by Dhanga Varman might have been the weakened Pala ruler.
+The king of Anga defeated by Dhanga might have been the weakened Pala ruler.
 The ruler of Raḍha might have been the Kamboja usurper of the Pala kingdom.
 Dhanga did not annex any new territory as part of this campaign: his objective was only to prevent the Kambojas from becoming a threat.
-Dhanga Varman's invasion might have weakened the Kambojas, allowing the Pala ruler Mahipala to restore his imperial rule in Bengal.
+Dhanga's invasion might have weakened the Kambojas, allowing the Pala ruler Mahipala to restore his imperial rule in Bengal.

-Dhanga Varman's boasts about successes in the south (Andhra, Kanchi, Kuntala and Simhala) appear to be poetic exaggerations.
+Dhanga's boasts about successes in the south (Andhra, Kanchi, Kuntala and Simhala) appear to be poetic exaggerations.
 But, he might have raided some territories to the south of the Vindhyas.
 The ruler of Kosala (Dakshina Kosala or southern Kosala) might have been the Somavamshi king Mahabhavagupta Janamejaya at this time.

 Krishna's conquests

-Dhanga Varman's younger brother Krishna (also Krishnapa or Kanhapa) was probably the governor of the south-western provinces of his kingdom.
+Dhanga's younger brother Krishna (also Krishnapa or Kanhapa) was probably the governor of the south-western provinces of his kingdom.
 He may have been given the responsibility of overseeing the hostilities against the Paramaras of Malwa and the Kalachuris of Chedi.

 Krishna's minister Kaundinya Vachaspati claimed to have achieved victory against a Chedi ruler.
 It appears that Dhanga had appointed Krishna to oversee the Chandela operations against the Kalachuris of Chedi.
 The Chedi king defeated by Kaundinya may have been Shankaragana III.
 Narasimha of Sulki dynasty might have aided the Chandelas in this war: his Maser inscription claims that he turned the Kalachuri queens into widows at Krishna-raja's command.

 Kaundinya also claimed to have killed a Sabara chief called Simha, who might have been a small feudatory chief or a Chedi general.
 His Bhilsa inscription also states that he placed the chiefs of Rālā mandala (division) and Rodapādi on their thrones.
 The identification of Rālā is uncertain, although one conjecture identifies it with Lāṭa (part of present-day Gujarat).
 Rodapādi was probably located somewhere on the eastern frontier of the Paramara kingdom.

 Administration

-Dhanga Varma's chief minister was a Brahmin named Prabhasa of a Gautama race, who had been appointed after being tested by the standards mentioned in the Arthashastra.
+Dhanga's chief minister was a Brahmin named Prabhasa, who had been appointed after being tested by the standards mentioned in the Arthashastra.
 His royal priest was Yashodhara.